Monday, February 22, 2010

 15 Yugoslavia

-V: I take that back, it’s like Croatia’s answer to Sonia.
-The boppy routine is fun.
-The live arrangement outdates the song more successfully than the studio version.
+it’s like Croatia’s answer to Sonia.
+The boppy routine is fun, but the live arrangement outdates the song more successfully than the studio version.

 16 Portugal